Everything you need to know about a full health MOT

 A health screen can come in a few different forms.
 It could be a face-to-face consultation with a health professional or an at-home testing kit that can check a host of readings.

-This could be in the form a blood test that checks your vitals, such as cholesterol levels, risk of a stroke and your heart, liver and kidney health, as well as dementia risks.
+This could be in the form of a blood test that checks your vitals, such as cholesterol levels, risk of a stroke and your heart, liver and kidney health, as well as dementia risks.

-It’s worth nothing that these screens should be done alongside the NHS’s recommended tests, including cervical smear tests for women every three years between the ages of 25 and 64 years old (or annually if you are identified as being at risk), as well as mammograms, which check for breast cancer.
+It’s worth noting that these screens should be done alongside the NHS’s recommended tests, including cervical smear tests for women every three years between the ages of 25 and 64 years old (or annually if you are identified as being at risk), as well as mammograms, which check for breast cancer.

-Meanwhile, everyone in England is invited for a bowel cancer screening – the fourth most common type of cancer – by the NHS when they are between the ages of 60 and 74.
+Meanwhile, everyone in England is invited for a bowel cancer screening – the fourth most common type of cancer – by the NHS when they are between the ages of 54 and 74.
 Those living in Scotland, Wales and Northern Ireland can also get a test, but the ages vary slightly.

 Bluecrest Wellness, a third-party health check provider and Vitality partner, for example, says it will provide a detailed preparation of guidelines ahead of your appointment.